snowsenpai/nodejs-ts-api/README.md

 ### Code Documentation

-Code documentation in generated using [TypeDoc](https://typedoc.org).
+Open [index.html](/docs//code//index.html) in your browser to view the generated code documentation.

 ### API Documentation